A stochastic network approach to clustering and visualising single-cell genomic count data: Results

 \section{Results}

-In this section, we use the methodology described in Section \ref{methodsSect}, to cluster and visualise single-cell genomic data from three recent studies from different cell-biological contexts: \begin{itemize} \item {\it Human cortical development} \cite{bhaduri2021atlas}: data for $p=15735$ RNA transcripts in $n=31073$ cells, from the V1 area of the visual cortex in the brains of human embryos at gestation weeks 20-22. \item {\it Human embryonic development} \cite{petropoulos2016single}: data for $p=20407$ RNA transcripts in $n=1258$ cells, from the blastocyst stage of the embryo at 5-7 days post fertilisation. \item {\it Breast cancer initiation} \cite{pal2021single}: data for $p=14835$ RNA transcripts in $n=17730$ cells, from the epithelial lineage and supporting cells, from human breast tissue from healthy individuals. \end{itemize} Fig.\ref{neuroDataFig}, Fig.\ref{embryoDataFig}, and Fig.\ref{breastCancerDataFig} show clustering and visualisation based on the Laplacian eigenspace estimated from respectively, the human cortical development data-set, the human embryonic development data-set, and the breast cancer initiation data-set.
-UMAP is used to project the {\it n} data-points into two dimensions for visualisation, based on their projection into the estimated Laplacian eigenspace (UMAP-LE).
-GMM-LE clustering is also carried out by fitting a Gaussian mixture model in the same estimated Laplacian eigenspace.
-In the plots in these figures, each dot represents one cell (sample).
+In this section, we use the methodology described in Section \ref{methodsSect}, to cluster and visualise single-cell genomic data from three recent studies from different cell-biological contexts: \begin{itemize} \item {\it Human cortical development} \cite{bhaduri2021atlas}: data for $p=15735$ RNA transcripts in $n=31073$ cells, from the V1 area of the visual cortex in the brains of human embryos at gestation weeks 20-22. \item {\it Human embryonic development} \cite{petropoulos2016single}: data for $p=20407$ RNA transcripts in $n=1258$ cells, from the blastocyst stage of the embryo at 5-7 days post fertilisation. \item {\it Breast cancer at-risk} \cite{pal2021single}: data for $p=14835$ RNA transcripts in $n=17730$ cells, from the epithelial lineage and supporting cells, from human breast tissue from healthy individuals. \end{itemize} Figure \ref{neuroDataFig}, Figure \ref{embryoDataFig}, and Figure \ref{breastCancerDataFig} show clustering and visualisation based on the Laplacian eigenspace (LE) transformed latent positions estimated for the data-points/cells of, respectively, the human cortical development data-set, the human embryonic development data-set, and the breast cancer at-risk data-set.
+UMAP is used to project the {\it n} data-points into two dimensions for visualisation, based on their transformed latent positions in the estimated Laplacian eigenspace (UMAP-LE).
+GMM-LE clustering is also carried out by fitting a Gaussian mixture model in the same estimated LE.
+In the plots in these figures, each dot or data-point represents one cell (sample).
 In the cluster plots, the colours indicate the GMM-LE cluster that the cell is assigned to.
-In the remaining plots, the colours indicate the average log-expression levels of sets of marker genes defined for specific cell-types that are relevant to each data-set.
-These sets of marker genes have been used previously by us in other studies relating to human neural development \cite{bartlett2021two}, human embryonic development \cite{alanis2023mica}, and breast cancer initiation \cite{bartlett2021inference}.
+In the remaining plots, the colours indicate the average log-expression levels of sets of marker genes defined by domain experts for specific cell-types that are relevant to each data-set.
+These sets of marker genes have been used previously by us in other studies relating to human neural development \cite{bartlett2021two}, human embryonic development \cite{alanis2023mica}, and breast cancer at-risk \cite{bartlett2021inference}.